we-make-websites/wmw-coding-guidelines/accessibility/README.md

 ### Ensure correct usage of `aria-labelledby` on `<section>` elements

 * When a `<section>` element is given an accessible name, for example with the `aria-labelledby` or `aria-label` attribute, the element receives an implicit ARIA attribute [`role="region"`](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/region_role) which marks it as a [landmark](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles#3._landmark_roles) for screen readers and other assistive technologies
-* These landmarks can then be used as another method for screen reader users to navigate around the page and understand it's contents
+* These landmarks can then be used as another method for screen reader users to navigate around the page and understand its contents
 * **However, creating additional landmarks with the `<section>` element must only be done when necessary**
   * Adding too many landmark roles on the page can create "noise" for screen readers and actually make the site harder to understand and use, so must be used sparingly
 * For Canvas projects, `aria-labelledby` should only be used on `<section>` elements that are used as the main section or main component for a page template, and not used on reusable 'sections everywhere' sections or components